 Activity note: Note: Hotel check-out by 11:00 a.m.

 Breakfast: Buffet breakfast offering a variety of hot and cold food items, a make your own waffle station, omelet station, Fresh fruit and beverages.

 Morning: Wrapping up, we'll hear an inspiring lecture about the importance of "Leaving No Trace" when we enjoy nature!
+Receive your certification by attending this lecture.
 This concludes our program.
 We hope you enjoy all your Road Scholar learning adventures and we look forward to having you on rewarding programs in the future.
 We encourage you to join our Facebook page and share photos of your program.
 Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!